To get in touch with us, or to find out more about upcoming meditation events call 085 1450880.

-Sri Chinmoy's one-person performance of his play 'The Son'
+Sri Chinmoy's one-person play performance

 In 1973 Sri Chinmoy gave a one-person performance of the first act of The Son, a play he had written about the life of the Saviour Christ.
 Janaka Alan Spence, a poet and novelist who later became Scottish writer of the Year, was there in the audience that night.
 This is his experience.